FloWi/subtitle-search/README.md

 # Subtitle Search

 A small webapp that helps you search in subtitles of videos.
+You can search for words or phrases, and it will open the video at the exact location.

 ![Screenshot](docs/screenshot.png)